-Unfortunately AppleTV can be flakey and using a Wifi router adds a level of complexity.
+Unfortunately AppleTV can be flakey and using hotel Wifi is always risky.
 And SlideShark has serious limitation.

 Now I use a completely different, simpler, and safer configuration.

 A couple of weeks ago Apple released an update to Keynote for IOS and the Mac.
-This for me has been a game changer.
+For me this has been a game changer.

-I now connect my MacBook Pro directly to the projector (or I use my full size iPad) and I run Keynote on that machine.
+I now connect my MacBook Pro directly to the projector and I run Keynote on that machine.

-Then, I use my iPad mini as a remote control, connected via bluetooth.
+Then, I use my iPad as a remote control, connected via bluetooth (or wifi).
 It is simple to do.
-I just launch Keynote on the mini, but instead of opening the presentation on the mini, I select the remote control option.
-Make sure bluetooth is turned on both the host (e.g., Mac) and the remote devices (the mini).
+I just launch Keynote on the iPad, but instead of opening the presentation on the iPad, I select the remote control option.
+Make sure bluetooth is turned on both the host (e.g., MacBook) and the remote devices (the iPad).

-This configuration is more stable, gives a higher quality image on the projector, and I can do everything I did before.
-Plus I don’t have to travel with as much kit.
+This configuration is stable, gives a high quality image on the projector, and I can do everything I did before.

 Give it a try.
 I think you will be blown away at how simple and powerful this configuration is.